Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 From here we will use the CredentialsJWT plugin for authenticating the user with the earlier received token.

-Inside the scope of the app function, after the POST function, add the following to the file:
+After the POST function, add the following to the file:

 ```swift
 let jwtCredentials = CredentialsJWT<ClaimsStandardJWT>(verifier: App.jwtVerifier)